mustafgithu/DSA-210-project/README.md

 H3 : There is a relation between Fragile States Index of a country and number of mentions of country by other countries.

-H4 : A country's entry into war increased that countries' mention number by another countries.
+H4 : There is a relation between military power of a country and number of mentions of country by other countries.